Contents

 Especially with our reproductive health, our ovaries have little messengers that let us know the situation at ground zero, or the ovarian reserve.

-And these two messengers happen to be AMH (Anti Mullerian Hormone) and AFC (Antral Follicle count).
+And these two messengers happen to be AMH (Anti-Mullerian Hormone) and AFC (Antral Follicle Count).

 AMH is on the hormonal end and lets us know if our egg count is appropriate for our age, via a simple blood test.
 On the other hand, AFC is an ultrasound test, where we get a visual sneak peek into the number and growth of follicles in the ovary.